New here? Start with an interactive guide

 sarif_file: xploitscan-results.sarifAction Inputs

-path — Directory to scan (default: .)format — Output format: text, json, or sarif (default: sarif)fail-on — Fail if findings at this severity or above: critical, high, medium, low, none (default: critical)sarif-file — Path for SARIF output (default: xploitscan-results.sarif)Action Outputs
+path — Directory to scan (default: .)fail-on — Fail if findings at this severity or above: critical, high, medium, low, none (default: none)sarif-file — Path for SARIF output (default: xploitscan-results.sarif)comment — Post a severity-table summary comment on pull requests (default: true)api-key — XploitScan API key (xpls_...); paid plans scan with all 210+ rules, otherwise the 30 free rules runanthropic-api-key — Optional; enables the AI false-positive filter on CI runsAction Outputs

 Add a security grade badge to your README.
 Configure your badge in Settings.